Ventus218/SAP-assignment-03/README.md

 The system is designed follwing an event-driven microservices architecture where each bounded contexts is mapped to a single microservice or frontend.

-Every microservice will expose an HTTP REST API for client consumption while internally to the system communication will rely on an event broker.
+Every microservice will expose an HTTP REST API for client consumption while internally to the system communication will rely on event streams.

 > **Note:**
 >